Police release bodycam footage of Nashville school shooter: Here's everything we know

 Footage from surveillance cameras released by Nashville Police on Monday night shows Hale arrive at the school in a Honda Fit shortly before 10 a.m. local time.

-The chilling video taken from inside the school at 10:13 a.m. captures the glass in a set of doors shattering before Hale — wearing a vest, camouflage pants and a red baseball cap, turned backward — climbs through one of the door frames.
+The chilling video taken from inside the school at 10:13 a.m. captures the glass in a set of doors shattering, before Hale — wearing a vest, camouflage pants and a red baseball cap turned backward — climbs through one of the door frames.

 Hale is then seen roaming empty hallways with emergency lights flashing, pointing a long gun at various points.